merill/merill.github.io/_posts/2022-04-15-get-mguser_list1-expect-simple-name-value-query-but-observe-property-assignedlicenses-of-complex-type-assignedlicense.md

 ---
+title: >-
-title: 'Get-MgUser_List1: Expect simple name=value query, but observe property ''assignedLicenses'' of complex type ''AssignedLicense''.'
+  Get-MgUser_List1: Expect simple name=value query, but observe property 'assignedLicenses' of complex type 'AssignedLicense'.
 category: azuread
 tags:
   - powershell
   - graph
-date: 2022-04-15 22:27:52 +0000
+date: '2022-04-15 22:27:52 +0000'
+_template: post
 ---

 Are you seeing this message when trying to get user license information using the Graph API.

 _Expect simple name=value query, but observe property 'assignedLicenses' of complex type 'AssignedLicense'.